reinitd/nasm-discord-webhook/README.md

 # x86_64 NASM Discord Webhook
+Using assembly to send a message to a Discord webhook! \
 Yes, I cheated.
 It uses curl to actually send the requests. \
 I do not have the skill nor time to work out the TLS handshake along with other HTTPS shenanigans.